mozilla-services/qdo/docs/config.rst

 wait_interval
     Interval in seconds for which the worker pauses if it has no messages to work on.
-Defaults to 5 seconds.
+Defaults to 30 seconds.
+The actual wait time adds some jitter of 20%, to avoid multiple workers hitting the Queuey back-end at exactly the same times.

 [partitions]
 ------------